towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 When we grant permissions to a principal, Lake Formation evaluates those permissions as the union of all policies for that user.
 For example, if we have two policies on a table for a certain principal, and one policy grants permissions to the columns `col1`, `col2`, and `col3` via the *named resource* method, and the other policy grants permissions to the same table and principal to `col5`, and `col6` via *LF-Tags*, the effective permissions will be the union of the permissions, which would be `col1`, `col2`, `col3`, `col5`, and `col6`.

-## How it works
+#### How it works

 In Lake Formation, we can implement permissions on two levels:

 - **Metadata layer:** Applying metadata-level restrictions to databases and tables that are part of the Data Catalog.
 - **Storage layer:** Managing storage access permissions on the underlying data stored in Amazon S3 on behalf of integrated analytical engines such as Amazon Athena, AWS Glue, Amazon EMR, or Amazon Redshift Spectrum.

-#### Data location permissions
+##### Data location permissions

 Data location permissions allow *non-administrative users* to create databases and tables in particular Amazon S3 locations.
 The creation task fails if a user attempts to create a database or table in a location for which they do not have permissions.
 This prevents users from creating tables in any location within the data lake and restricts where users can read and write data.

-#### Create table and database permissions
+##### Create table and database permissions

 By default, non-administrative users are not allowed to create databases or tables.
 Database creation is controlled at the account-level using the Lake Formation settings so that only authorized principals can create databases.
 To create a table, a principal must have `CREATE_TABLE` permission on the database where the table is being created.

-#### Implicit and explicit permissions
+##### Implicit and explicit permissions

 Lake Formation provides implicit permissions depending on the principal and the actions that the principal performs.
-For example, data lake administrators automatically get:
+For example, *data lake administrators* automatically get:

 - `DESCRIBE` permissions to all resources within the Data Catalog
 - Data location permissions to all locations
 - Permissions to create databases and tables in all locations
 - `Grant` and `Revoke` permissions on any resource

-#### Grantable permissions
+##### Grantable permissions

-Data lake administrators have the ability to delegate the management of permissions to non administrative users by providing grantable permissions.
+*Data lake administrators* have the ability to delegate the management of permissions to non administrative users by providing grantable permissions.
 When a principal is granted grantable permissions and a set of permissions for a resource, that principal gains the ability to grant permissions to other principals for that resource.

-### Lake Formation permissions management high-level workflow

-todo

 # Frequently asked questions (FAQ)